AtotheY/LocationBuddy/README.md

 New York temp is: 7.682999999999993degrees celsius  Sky is Clear New York  is hotter today!
 ````
+*Note you can probably cast the temp to int to truncate the value*
  This is basically a fully functional local java api I made for ease of access.
 Please make good use of it!
 Think of cool and interesting ways to use the data provided :).